raydtutto/harvard-cs50x-2024/src/week_1/01_c_lecture_notes.md

 ```

 **Version #2.6**
-What if want to change 'n' dynamically?
+What if we want to change 'n' dynamically?

 ```c
 #include <stdio.h>